groff_font

 The font is

-this means that when a glyph is requested that is not present in
+when a glyph is requested that is not present in the current font,

-the current font, it is searched for in any special fonts that are
+it is sought in any mounted fonts that bear this property.

-but may be used by postprocessors to store arbitrary information
+but may be used by postprocessors to obtain further information about

 The second section contains one or two subsections.